 The more you as a parent are put into social situations where you need to decide what will make you feel safe, the more you will be able to use these experiences to decide where your comfort level lies.
 If you are feeling anxious at a dinner or a birthday party with your allergic reactor, try to figure out what is making you worry.
 Is it because people are unaware of your child’s allergy?
 Is it because you see the allergen out and people are eating it near your child?
 Trusting your gut feelings as a parent of an allergic reactor (and teaching your child to trust their gut instincts as well) is what has often ended up saving me from potential reactions and could potentially save your child, too.

-I often hear myself apologize.
-I don’t know why.
-I just do.
+No apologies are necessary, but I often hear myself apologize.
 I don’t want to inconvenience people.
 I don’t want to make people jump through hoops to keep me safe, but in reality I actually do!

 It may be inconvenient.
 I may be a huge pain in the butt, but if they don’t take the necessary precautions then I won’t be safe, and I want to be safe.
 Therein lies the conflict I feel, as safe and necessary as it is.
 I know there is a difference in asking for someone to go above and beyond because of not liking a food, but if it is a life-threatening allergy, it is a necessity and should be thought of as one.
 There is a difference.
 Smile, ask nicely, but ask.
 I always ask.
 I may hear myself apologize on occasion, but I have always asserted myself.
 As a parent of an allergic reactor, you also need to assert yourself.
 There are going to be moments where you feel awkward and uncomfortable.
 Moments where you feel exhausted by the idea of having to explain yourself.
 You need to do it though!
 You need to model for your child how to do it, so they can learn to successfully do it for themselves.
 It isn’t easy, but it is necessary.